Extracurricular Activities for your Child

 Gatekeeping and Loyalty Conflicts

-Parenting coordination is particularly cautious about gatekeeping — situations where extracurricular activities are used to:
+Children are particularly sensitive to gatekeeping — situations where extracurricular activities are used to:

 • Exclude the other parent